lamhq/tech-notes/frontend/nextauth/5-configuration/2-providers/2-email.md

 ### Setup database adapter

-Setup one of the database adapters for storing the Email verification token.
+[Setup a database adapter](https://authjs.dev/guides/adapters/creating-a-database-adapter) for storing the Email verification token.

 You can now sign in with an email address at `/api/auth/signin`.